• Home

 • Common GHG Accounting Framework (Complete)

 AFPA has commissioned consumer research utilising qualitative in-home depth interviews to understand fresh produce and packaging.
-The research involves 38 in depth face to face one-on-one interviews at home with the main decision maker for purchasing fresh produce.
-Download the full report
+The research involves 38 in-depth, face-to-face, oneon-one interviews conducted at home with the main decision-maker for purchasing fresh produce.
+Download The Full Report

-The AFPA has released research by RMIT University on the role of packaging for Australian fresh produce, which highlights that packaging plays an important role in addressing food waste in the supply chain and increasing product shelf life.
-Download the full report Download the industry summary
+The AFPA has released research from RMIT University on the role of packaging for Australian fresh produce, which highlights that packaging plays an important role in reducing food waste in the supply chain and extending product shelf life.
+Download Key Facts Download The Full Report

 Links to tools developed and commissioned by the Australian Fresh Produce Alliance:

-The Packaging Materials Selector provides an overview of fresh produce packaging materials to assist industry in selecting and designing sustainable packaging materials.
+Packaging Materials Selector The Packaging Materials Selector provides an overview of fresh produce packaging materials to assist the industry in selecting and designing sustainable packaging materials

-The Packaging Materials Guide is a long form version of the Materials Selector tool.
-This Guide provides greater explanation of packaging material types and more information on sustainable packaging design.
+Packaging Materials Guide The Packaging Materials Guide is a long-form version of the Materials Selector tool.
+This Guide provides a more detailed explanation of packaging material types and more information on sustainable packaging design.

 Contact